 What is DWC hydroponics?

-DWC stands for Deep Water Culture system, which is a type of cultivation where plants are suspended in some sort of grow media (usually clay pellets) inside a reservoir filled with nutrient solution that’s oxygenated from an air pump below.
+DWC stands for Deep Water Culture system, which is a type of cultivation where plants are suspended in some sort of growing media (usually clay pellets) inside a reservoir filled with nutrient solution that’s oxygenated from an air pump below.